 As a white man that once woke uncomfortably up, the only white man in a cell, I get that racism exists.
 That’s on the individual, that feeling of being uncomfortable wasn’t the result of humans that were born a darker shade than I, it was because of my feelings, my fear, my sense of being uncomfortable.

 I’m also angry that I bought into a lie my father preached to me as a young son.
 Work hard, be honest and you’ll find success.
 I don’t measure success by living paycheck to paycheck at 58.
 Yes, I made some bad decisions, and I take ownership, but I’ve held down a job since I was eleven.
-My wife, since finishing nursing school.
+My wife, since finishing nursing school at 19.
 We’ve both worked hard, decent jobs.
-I had almost 20 years with my last employer, and Theresa has 25 with hers.
+I had almost 20 years with an employer before being terminated, and Theresa has 30 with hers.
 Never been poor, but this is the thing, when we get a paycheck, it’s gone, mostly to bills, groceries and benefits.
 We’re not poor, but we’re certainly aren’t going to have the golden years we once thought we would.
 Yea, I’m angry about that.
 Angry that I’m part of that vanishing, working class American.

 There is a lot to be angry about.
 We are not the exceptional Nation that you believe we are.
 Yes, we might be full of piss and vinegar, we might beat our chests in triumph, we might bleed red, white, and blue but none of that makes us exceptional to anyone else, except those doing the shouting how great we are.

 Greatness is born of respect, and we lost that when we made the collective, national decision that to be feared is exceptional, that to be respected is to be minimal.